mongodb/specifications/source/uri-options/uri-options.rst

      - positive number
      - defined in the `Connection Pooling spec`_
      - required for drivers with connection pools, with exceptions described in the `Connection Pooling spec`_
+     - NOTE: This option is deprecated  in favor of `timeoutMS <../client-side-operations-timeout/client-side-operations-timeout.rst#timeoutMS>`_

-     - Amount of time spent attempting to check out a connection from a server's connection pool before timing out
+       Amount of time spent attempting to check out a connection from a server's connection pool before timing out

    * - wTimeoutMS
      - non-negative 64-bit integer; 0 means no timeout
      - no timeout
      - no
+     - NOTE: This option is deprecated  in favor of `timeoutMS <../client-side-operations-timeout/client-side-operations-timeout.rst#timeoutMS>`_

-     - Default write concern "wtimeout" field for the client
+       Default write concern "wtimeout" field for the client

    * - zlibCompressionLevel
      - integer between -1 and 9 (inclusive)